Argo is an

 comprised of several float models:

-built by NKE-INSTRUMENTATION in France in close collaboration with IFREMER, the float produced by
+built by NKE-INSTRUMENTATION in France in close collaboration with IFREMER float produced by

-SOLO and the new generation SOLO, the SOLO-II float designed and built by Scripps Institution of Oceanography, USA and the is a new float being built by Sea-Bird in the USA.
+SOLO and the new generation SOLO, the SOLO-II float designed and built by Scripps Institution of Oceanography

+- the NAVIS built by Sea-Bird in the USA

 The temperature data are accurate to a few millidegrees over the float